hartwigmedical/hmftools/rose/README.md

 Field  | Description
 ---|---
-PURITY | Disclaimer sentence when there is a lower tumor purity low (below the 20%) PURITY_UNRELIABLE | Disclaimer sentence when the tumor purity could be relaible determined FINDINGS | A general sentence for what can be detected in the report GERMLINE | A sentence if the small variant is detected in the germline of the patient but also called in the tumor CUPPA | The molecular tissue of origin classifier prediction with likelihood >= 80%
+PURITY | Disclaimer sentence when there is a lower tumor purity low (below the 20%) PURITY_UNRELIABLE | Disclaimer sentence when the tumor purity could be reliably determined FINDINGS | A general sentence for what can be detected in the report GERMLINE | A sentence if the small variant is detected in the germline of the patient but also called in the tumor CUPPA | The molecular tissue of origin classifier prediction with likelihood >= 80%